 The Details: Season one won the Golden Globe in the category of Best Television Series Musical or Comedy, and season two, which premiered on December 5, is streaming on Amazon now.

 The Cast: Julia Roberts steps into a dramatic role as a therapist working to help veterans with PTSD readjust to civilian life in this Amazon Prime original series.

-The Details: Season one premiered on November 2 and is available for streaming on Amazon with a Prime membership.
+The Details: Season one is available to stream on Amazon with a Prime membership.